vickneee/web-development-studies/studies/09 Using MongoDB with Node.js/worksheet.md

         - `updatedAt`: (Date) The date when the post was last updated.

 3. **comments**
-    - Stores comments made by users on blog posts.
+    - Stores user made comments on blog posts.
     - Example Fields:
         - `content`: (String) The content of the comment.
         - `post_id`: (ObjectId) The ID of the post the comment belongs to.